PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The immediately preceding diagnostics-aware Gather-channel-fanout runner returns one rewrite counter.
-Its callback is also selected by two existing orchestrators, while its sole direct production result is currently discarded.
-Strict characterization fixes a direct-only terminal target between the live-LayoutState ArgMax owner and captured terminal Softmax dictionary.
+Its callback is also selected by two existing orchestrators, while its sole direct production result is retained as `_terminal_transpose_gather_channel_fanout_stats` between the live-LayoutState ArgMax owner and captured terminal Softmax dictionary.
+The retained value has no consumer, and orchestrated selections are unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned